mmccartn/AIKenKenSolver/README.md

 heuristic combination resulted in fewer assignments required to find the first 4 solutions than the non-heuristic  case.
 However, the MCVar/LCVal heuristic combination performed worse than the no-heuristic when finding the last 4 solutions.

 ![Figure 5](https://raw.githubusercontent.com/mmccartn/AIKenKenSolver/master/figures/5.png)

+Figure 5.
+Number of variable assignments before each solution for input_q3.txt was found, given each heuristic combination.